Antiz96/arch-update/README.md

 ```

 The systray icon dynamically changes to indicate the current state of your system ('up to date' or 'updates available').
 When clicked, it launches `arch-update` in a terminal window via the [arch-update.desktop](https://github.com/Antiz96/arch-update/blob/main/res/desktop/arch-update.desktop) file.
-The systray applet menu shows further informations (like the list of pending updates, time of the last and next checks, ...) and allows to trigger specific actions (like running Arch-Update, check for updates, ...).
+The systray applet menu shows further information (like the list of pending updates, time of the last and next checks, ...) and allows to trigger specific actions (like running Arch-Update, check for updates, ...).
 See [screenshots](#screenshots) for more details.

 **If the systray applet doesn't start at boot regardless or if it doesn't work as expected** (e.g the icon is missing or the click actions do not act as they should), please read [this chapter](#the-systray-applet-does-not-start-at-boot-or-does-not-work-as-expected).
 **If clicking the systray applet does nothing**, please read [this chapter](#run-arch-update-in-a-specific-terminal-emulator).